rails-girls-summer-of-code/summer-of-code/students/application.md

 <li>who have never participated in our program as a sponsored team before</li>
 </ul>

-<p>You do not have to be a University student or graduate to apply.
-We expect most applicants will be aged 18 or over but there is no upper age limit.</p>
+You do not have to be a University student or graduate to apply.
+We expect most applicants will be aged 18 or over but there is no upper age limit.

 <h3 id="stipend">How much is the scholarship?</h3>